Table of Contents

 ⚙️ Add AI Model

-This is Step One when setting up the block.
-Here, you can integrate your own API Key, select one of the available models, and reuse it anytime without setting it up again.
+If you prefer to use your own API Key, here is where you can integrate it, select one of the available models, and reuse it anytime without setting it up again.

 API Key name: If you’re using more than one API Key, give each one a clear name so you can easily identify and select it later.